 Anxiety itself can already be troubling, but when that anxiety affects the way you feel about your own health, it becomes a tremendous burden.
-It's not uncommon for many people suffering from anxiety and anxiety attacks to feel as though they have health issues, and one of the main contributing symptoms is a shortness of breath.
+It's not uncommon for many people suffering from anxiety and anxiety attacks to worry about their physical health, and often one of the main contributing symptoms is a shortness of breath.

-Shortness of breath is a common symptom of an anxiety disorder, especially if anxiety affects the way you breath.
-In this article, we'll take a look at the causes of shortness of breath, how to cope with it, and how to prevent it from occurring.
+Shortness of breath is a common symptom of an anxiety disorder.
+In this article, we'll take a look at the causes of shortness of breath, how to cope with it, and how to overcome it.

-There are several health issues, unrelated to anxiety, that can cause shortness of breath.
-These include common conditions like asthma and allergies, as well as less common conditions like pneumonia, emphysema, and heart conditions.
+Before we begin, those that struggle with shortness of breath should always consider first seeing a doctor.
+Anxiety is a frequent cause of this condition, but there are several health issues, unrelated to anxiety, that can cause shortness of breath.
+These include common conditions like asthma and allergies, as well as other conditions that may affect your lungs and heart

 Causes of Shortness of Breath

 Anxiety related breathing issues tend to be a result of hyperventilation.
 Hyperventilation is also known as "overbreathing," and it occurs when your body is receiving too much oxygen and is expelling too much carbon dioxide.

 Even though the body needs oxygen, healthy carbon dioxide levels are still important.
 When you are taking in too much air you are also letting out too much carbon dioxide.
 This can cause your body to feel like you're not breathing enough.
 Disrupting the balance of oxygen and carbon dioxide in the body by overbreathing can lead to symptoms such as dizziness, tingling and headache.
 Anxiety hyperventilation is often caused by one of two issues: